Staff magazines - are you going digital?

-Despite the digital boom, there are still some people who just aren’t as happy online as others.
+Despite the digital boom, and the onset of a global pandemic that has forced people online, there are still some who just aren’t as happy online as others.
 This may be to do with age, confidence, accessibility, or a combination of these things.
-But staff magazines are very much about employee engagement, so you don’t want to risk switching people off through a switch to digital.
+But staff magazines are very much about employee engagement, so you may not want to risk switching people off through a wholesale switch to digital.

 It’s also important that everyone has equal opportunity to access and read the magazine on their desktop, laptop, tablet or smartphone, at their leisure, in the same way as they would a printed edition.
-While mobile-friendly editions may fit with the “anytime, anywhere” ethos, access may remain problematic for field staff, shop workers, or those working in call centres, warehouses or factories, leaving them potentially compromised.
-You cannot expect employees to read a digital edition of the works magazine when they get home, regardless of how compelling it may be.
+While mobile-friendly editions may fit with the “anytime, anywhere” ethos, screen access may remain problematic for field staff, shop workers, or those working in call centres, warehouses or factories, leaving them potentially compromised.
+You cannot require or expect employees to read a digital edition of the works magazine on their personal device when they get home, regardless of how compelling it may be.

 Compromising journalistic integrity